Written by: David M. Garner, Ph.D., Founder and Administrative Director, River Centre Clinic (RCC)

 - Seek professional assistance if you have persistent eating problems.

-Subtle Difference Are Not Subtle on the Inside
+Subtle Differences of the Perfectionist Are Not Subtle on the Inside

 In sum, the distinction between perfectionism and setting high standards may appear to be subtle and largely semantic; however, the difference could not be more profound.
 In many ways, attending college encourages perfectionism since a premium is placed on academic performance.